Holmesville, New York: History

 The post office at Holmesville was established in the fall of 1871, and George Miller was the first postmaster.
 He was succeeded in the office by, Wallace Sherburne.

 The Holmesville flouring and grist-mill is owned by the heirs of Mason White, and operated by Rufus S. Whitenden, who took possession Nov.
 12, 1878.
 It contains three run of stones, which are propelled by water drawn from the Unadilla by means of a ditch a quarter of a mile long and affording a fall of six feet.

 The saw, shingle and planing mill now owned by Ira Holmes was built by his father, Abraham Holmes, about sixty years ago, and operated by him till about 1864, when he sold to his son Dennis, who sold in 1873, to his brother Ira, the present proprietor, and Stephen Curtis, the latter of whom sold his interest to his partner some three or four years ago.
 The grist-mill at this place was built soon after the saw-mill, by Abraham Holmes, and has undergone the same changes in proprietorship till within three or four years.
 Ira Holmes sold it to Mason White, who operated it till his death, in 1879, since which time it has been in possession of his heirs.

 Over the years, Holmesville has hosted many types of businesses and facilities.
 For many years it was the site of the Holmesville Christian Academy.
 This academy was a small school for students from K-12 and graduated around 3-5 students per year.
 The post office building also housed Reed's General Store owned by Postmaster Herb Reed, that sold many varieties of boots and shoes to the local community.
 Both are gone today and the building is owned by a private owner but the post office boxes are still located in front of the building and are still used by the nearby residents.

-The town had a newspaper, "Our Enterprise" from 1884 until an unkknown date in the 1800's.
+The town had a newspaper, "Our Enterprise" from 1884 until an unknown date in the 1800s.
 The newspaper was created and published by Fred Caton, published weekly and was "Devoted to the welfare of our homes, our country & the church."